GuttembergMachado/dora/README.md

 ### Licensing

 Most of the algorithms used are actually provided by opencv, except by **Matrix Deviation** and **XYCut Projection as Feature**, in which I am working on and hopefully show good results.
-Most of the opencv's algorithms are open-sourced, but since a few of them are patented, check the licenses before using them.
+Most of the opencv's algorithms are open-sourced, but since a few of them are patented you check its licenses before using them.

 ### Sample images
 - Decks of cards (courtesy of http://freeware.esoterica.free.fr/html/freecards.html)